nturneruk/nturneruk.github.io/_tabs/about.md

 order: 4
 ---

-> I enjoy having online privacy, and so should you.
-Therefore, there are no cookies or other methods of tracking on this site.
+> Please note, there are no cookies or other methods of tracking on this site.
 {: .prompt-tip }

 ---